OlivierSohn/hamazed/BACKLOG.md

-- at some point the effect channels are exhausted (the effect becomes inaudible)
+- fix : after 16 laser sounds, the effect channels are exhausted

-- fix slight clics heard in the funk music.

-- to fix build of Alphabet (thread local storage not supported on that platform), try the other lib c++ as in : https://stackoverflow.com/questions/23791060/c-thread-local-storage-clang-503-0-40-mac-osx

 - develop enveloppes:

-reflect the parameters of enveloppes in a notion of Instrument.
-Maintain a mapping between c++ synths and Instruments.
-Note that we are limited in the number of Instruments due to the 256 channels limit.

-* first step :

-use leap motion as input for envelope / pitch?
+TODO do not xfade on open channel when the audio element is envelopped (se need to refactor AudioOut for this to have more flexibility. see comments in the source code.)

+should isPlaying return False when all requests have been handled, and the last request is "enveloppedDone" ?

 if anything, interpolation should be logarithmic, not linear to have a progressive fade in / out.
 -> make both options available (linear, linear perceived).

-TODO do not xfade on open channel when the audio element is envelopped (se need to refactor AudioOut for this to have more flexibility. see comments in the source code.)

-isPlaying should return False when all requests have been handled, and the last request is "enveloppedDone" ?
+use leap motion as input for envelope / pitch?

 - synths : verify if with 2 players, ghost notes occur.